glentner/hypershell/docs/_include/client_help.rst

     This also has the effect of staggering the workload.
 If your tasks take on the order of 30 minutes and you have 1000 nodes, choose ``--delay-start=-1800``.

+``--no-confirm``
+    Disable client confirmation of task bundle received.

+    To achieve even higher throughput at large scales, optionally disable confirmation payloads from clients.
+Consider using this option when also using ``--no-db``.

 ``-o``, ``--output`` *PATH*
     File path for task outputs (default: <stdout>).